-Perspective | Empty nests aren’t just for parents: Siblings feel pain and loneliness too
+Perspective | Empty nest sadness isn’t just for parents: Siblings feel pain and loneliness, too

 Face it together.
 “Validate how younger siblings are feeling,” Zosky says.
 If they are feeling upset and missing their sibling, acknowledge it.
 Parents may also be struggling with feelings of loss, but recognizing the experience of their children can help them process this change.”

 Take a virtual tour.
-Google Maps can be a helpful tool to stay connected after a sibling leaves for college.
-Doing a virtual tour of the college campus, seeing the different buildings and surrounding areas, helps show younger siblings where their older sibling lives.
+Doing an online visit of the college campus, seeing the different buildings and surrounding areas, helps show younger siblings where their older sibling lives.
 (This is particularly helpful for young children who may not really understand what college is.)
 “A Google tour really helped,” Radigan says.
 “It made a huge difference to be able to see where their brother was, especially because we couldn’t go as a family to visit the school.”

 Schedule a time to call.
 Picking a weekly time to check in helps maintain communication, but it’s also important to acknowledge that when siblings leave the home (to go to college, move in with friends, start a new job), they may be really busy and sometimes will be unable to text or call.
 Reassure younger siblings that their older sibling has not forgotten about them.